jchristianabraham/How-to-Clean-Your-Bike/index.md

 2\.
 Fill the bucket with roughly one gallon of water from the hose.<br/>
 3\.
 Pour in about 20 drops of dish soap.<br/>
 4\.
-Add another half-gallon of water from the hose and mix to form a bubbly mixture.<br/>
+Add another half-gallon of water from the hose and mix to form a bubbly mixture as shown below.<br/>

 <p align="center">
   <img src="smallerimages/SoapBucket.jpg">
 </p>

 5\.
-Flip the bike so that the seat and the handlebars are touching the ground as shown in the picture above.
-This will keep the bike upright and make it easier to spin the pedals to clean the drivetrain.<br/>
+Flip the bike so that the seat and the handlebars are touching the ground as shown in the picture below. *NOTE:* This will keep the bike upright and make it easier to spin the pedals to clean the drivetrain.<br/>

 <p align="center">
   <img src="smallerimages/UpsideDown.jpg">